hitesh920/deploy-mirror-leech-bot/README.md

 </details>

-## Step 2: Create token.pickel
+## Step 2: Create token.pickle

 <details>

   <summary>Click Here</summary>

-- For genrating token.pickel you will need python.
+- For genrating token.pickle you will need python.

 - So install python from this link [Here](https://www.python.org/downloads/).